Two-spotted ladybugs preferentially feed on aphids, but can also feed on psyllids, mealybugs, scales, spider mites and leafhoppers.

 BioHb is an Entomopathogenic nematode containing infective juveniles of Heterorhabditis bacteriophora in an inert carrier.

-BioLacewing (Chrysoperla rufilabris) also known as the red-lipped green lacewing, is an insect of the Chrysopidae family.
+BioLacewing (Chrysoperla carnea) is an insect of the Chrysopidae family.
 The delicate looking adult feeds on nectar and pollen while the larvae of BioLacewing is the active predator.
-The three larval instars, are the voracious ones.
+The first three larvae instars, are the voracious ones.

 Once the capsules come into contact with soil or substrate, the alginate shell becomes permeable within a week and the beneficial nematodes emerge.
 Over a period of several weeks, new nematodes actively search for larvae.
 After locating pest larvae, nematodes invade through natural body openings and inject bacteria into the insect.
 Bacteria develop within the insect and it dies of septicemia after 2-3 days.
 Nematodes reproduce inside the dead larva.
 Thousands of new nematodes leave the dead larva and search for further prey.